-The $V{DR}$ pin provides power for the output drivers and may be operated from a supply in the range of 2.35V to $V{D}$ (nominal 5V).
-This can simplify interfacing to 3V devices and systems.
-DO NOT operate the V\{DR} pin at a voltage higher than V\{DL}
+The VDR pin provides power for the output drivers and may be operated from a supply in the range of 2.35V to VD (nominal 5V).
+This can simplify interfacing to low voltage devices and systems.
+Note, however, that tOD increases with reduced VDR.
+DO NOT operate the VDR pin at a voltage higher than VD.